 The best gaming earbuds with a wireless connection that we've tested so far are the Razer Hammerhead.
 These truly wireless earbuds don't enter the ear canal as deeply as most in-ears, which some people may find more comfortable.
 They have a unique 'Gaming Mode' which allows for outstandingly low latency when connected to mobile devices, making them a great choice for competitive gaming on your phone.

-Unfortunately, their microphone is rather disappointing, especially for headphones designed for gaming, and your voice will be muffled, lacking in detail, and difficult to hear in even moderately loud environments.
-Their 3.7-hour battery life is also sub-par for a pair of truly wireless headphones, though you can fully charge them in their case within an hour, which is great.
+Unfortunately, their mic is rather disappointing, especially for headphones designed for gaming.
+Your voice sounds muffled, lacking in detail, and it can be difficult to hear in even moderately loud environments.
+Their 3.7-hour battery life is also sub-par for truly wireless headphones, though you can fully charge them in their case within an hour.
 Overall, these are a unique pair of truly wireless headphones geared towards gamers that offer outstanding low latency when paired to a mobile device.

 Our recommendations above are what we think are currently the best earbuds for gaming.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for earbuds and in-ears.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.